equinor/pflotran-ogs-docker/README.md

 Docker image for PFLOTRAN-OGS v1.6 https://docs.opengosim.com/

+# Tags
+The image is tagged with <latest> and the short SHA of the last commit of PFLOTRAN-OGS

 Tested to run on:
 - Ubuntu 20.04 (Native and WSL 2) on x86-64
 - Ubuntu 22.04 (Native and WSL 2) on x86-64